 The Board of Directors governs the Society and supervises its management, reviewing the overall functioning of the organization and making changes as necessary.

-Nominations for the Board of Directors Class of 2028 are open (deadline: September 30, 2024); click here for the form.
-Nominations for the Student Liaison (term 2025-2027) are now open (deadline: September 30, 2024); click here for the form.
+Nominations for the Board of Directors Class of 2028 and Student Liaison (term 2025-2027) are now closed.
+Voting will take place in early 2025.
 Members can learn more on our governance information page.

 Click on each person's image for more information about them!